Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 **"Clear Calibration"-Button** -> Delete calibration Data
 **"Calibrate"-Button** -> calibrate to desired volume

-## Pump Control Section
+### Pump Control Section

 **"Reverse"-Switch** -> If set in the config all commands to the pump will be executed with the reverse Flag set so that the pump direction is inverted
 **"Clear dispensed Volume"-Button** -> The total dispensed volume counter will be set to 0

+For EZO Pumps the following states are listening for changes:
+"Continous_dispense" -> If set to true the pump will jump into continous dispense mode with 105ml/min (reverse switch considered).
+If set to false the pump will stop dispensing.
+"Dose_over_time" -> Format: commaseparated values ml,duration in min -> Dispenses the given volume over the given minutes. ml for volume and duration in minutes.
+Negative amounts will run the pump in reverse
+"Dispense_volume" -> Dispenses the given volume(ml).
+Negative amounts will run the pump in reverse "Constant_flow_rate" -> Format: commaseparated values ml per min,duration -> Dispenses constantly the given volume/min over the given duration in minutes. ml for volume/min and duration in minutes.
+Negative amounts will run the pump in reverse

 ### DISCLAIMER